Elity/Claude-Chrome-Reverse/README.md

 This project is a modification of the official Claude for Chrome extension.
 Original copyright belongs to Anthropic.

-## Disclaimer
+## ⚠️ Disclaimer

+**FOR RESEARCH AND TESTING PURPOSES ONLY**

+This project is an **unofficial modification** of the Claude for Chrome extension, created solely for educational, research, and testing purposes.
+By using this modified extension, you acknowledge and agree that:

+- ❌ This is **NOT** an official Anthropic product
+- ❌ This project is **NOT** endorsed, supported, or affiliated with Anthropic
+- ❌ Use of this extension is entirely **at your own risk**
+- ❌ The authors and contributors accept **NO responsibility or liability** for:
-This is an unofficial modification for educational and personal use.
-Use at your own risk.
-The authors are not responsible for any issues arising from the use of this modified extension.
+  - Any damages, losses, or issues arising from the use of this extension
+  - API costs incurred through usage
+  - Data loss or privacy concerns
+  - Violations of any terms of service
+  - Any other direct or indirect consequences

+- ⚠️ Users are responsible for:
+  - Ensuring compliance with Anthropic's Terms of Service
+  - Monitoring and managing their API usage and costs
+  - Understanding the security implications of running modified browser extensions
+  - Any consequences resulting from the use of this software

+**BY DOWNLOADING, INSTALLING, OR USING THIS EXTENSION, YOU ACKNOWLEDGE THAT YOU HAVE READ THIS DISCLAIMER AND AGREE TO ASSUME ALL RISKS ASSOCIATED WITH ITS USE.**